Frequently Asked Questions

 Q: How do I apply for the National Film and Television School?

 A: You can apply online via our website.
 Application forms are accessible via each of the course webpages for approximately four to six months before the submission deadline.

 Q: Can I apply for more than one course?

-Q: What about if I have a disability?
+Q: What about if I have a disability or Learning Difference?

 A: Students are assessed as individuals according to their relevant skills, abilities and merits and all have equal access to learning opportunities within the School.
 We are actively seeking to redress imbalances within the Industry by encouraging dynamic people with appropriate talents and skills to apply, whatever their ethnic or national origin, age, gender, class, sexual orientation, disability, religious or political beliefs.
 If you would like more information about the support available at the School, please contact firstname.lastname@example.org.

 Q: How long will it take for me to hear whether my application has been successful?